dansinker/tacofancy/seasonings/zaatar.md

 * Other herbs to taste: fennel pollen, marjoram, cumin, etc.
 * Optional: trace olive oil or lemon juice as a binder (but not if you plan to store it)

+## Directions

-Toast the sesame seeds.
+1. Toast the sesame seeds.
 Grind all ingredients together using any method, stopping when the mixture is not too fine to pick up by pinching.

-May be added to meat during cooking, or sprinkled over a finshied taco.
+1. May be added to meat during cooking, or sprinkled over a finished taco.

-The latest theories have not ruled out the possibility of a zaatar mole.
+1. The latest theories have not ruled out the possibility of a zaatar mole.

 tags: vegetarian, vegan